TuesdayNightMachines/AEModular/Generative_CV_Sequencer/README.md

 The "Invert L2 & L3 Pot Value" gate input inverts the potentiometer value setting the added or subtracted voltage when an event occurs.

 The "Reset L1 & L2 Value" gate input sets the L1 and L2 CV outputs back to 0V on a rising edge.

+POSSIBLE IMPROVEMENTS OR CHANGES YOU MIGHT TRY OUT:

+- Scale the CV outputs to the Op-Amps' rail-to-rail range (i.e. 0V to a little bit below 5V) either in software or using a voltage divider.

+- Try out lower resistor values, even down to 270 Ohm, for the RC Filter circuits on the CV outputs (right before the Op-Amps) for less slew/portamento and maybe higher output voltages.

+- Use Arduino interrupts to handle the gate and trigger input signals more quickly (since this is supposed to be a rather slow CV sequencer I didn't bother to do that).

+- Experiment with the input functionality, e.g. you could use the "Invert L2+L3 Pot" gate input to invert the L1 as well, or make it do something completely different.